jadecobra/python_tdd_exercises/source/exceptions/IndentationError.rst

 REFACTOR: make it better
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Indentation matters in python because it is how blocks of code are segmented.
-When a :doc:`function <functions>` is defined, all the statements that belong to it are indented, same with a :doc:`class <classes>`, all the :doc:`methods <functions>` and attributes that belong to it are indented underneath the definition
+When a :doc:`function </functions/functions>` is defined, all the statements that belong to it are indented, same with a :doc:`class </classes/classes>`, all the :doc:`methods </functions/functions>` and attributes that belong to it are indented underneath the definition

 This helps with reading the code so I can tell what belongs to a namespace the same way curly braces do for languages that use them for that purpose.